-A light potato salad with a satisfying creamy tanginess from the combination of olive oil, vinegar and herbs.
+Herb potato salad is a light potato salad with a satisfying creamy tanginess from the combination of vinegar, olive oil and herbs.
+I also suggest many optional additions to add flavour and colour to your potato salad.

 Potato salad is a favourite side dish that is fulfilling and nourishing.

 A classic creamy potato salad is made with mayonnaise.
 However, it can be high in saturated fat and sodium.
-A delicious alternative is Greek Yogurt Potato Salad.
+A delicious alternative is mayo-free Greek yogurt potato salad.

-The fat content for this herb potato salad has been reduced further by using the potatoes cook water to create moist and tangy potatoes.
+The fat content for this herb potato salad has been reduced further by using the potatoes cook water combined with lemon juice or apple cider vinegar to create moist and tangy potatoes.

-At this step, you might think I’ve gone mad and it will never work.
-But be patient, and you’ll be surprised by how much moisture the potatoes reabsorb and how this creates a delicious creamy coating without the need for excess oil.
+You might think I’ve gone mad at this step and that it will never work.
+Be patient.
+You’ll be surprised by how much moisture the potatoes reabsorb and how this creates a delicious tangy creaminess without excess oil.

 Did you know that one potato contains nearly half (~40 %) of your daily requirement of vitamin C?